oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-cloud-native/helidon-cloud-native.md

 The service is "DOWN" as it can't process requests properly, so a cloud native platform like Kubernetes would no longer send requests to this instance.

-  11. Restart the stockmanager
+  7. Restart the stockmanager

-  12. Wait a short time (we need the stock maager to start and the storefront readiness check to kick in) and then rerun the readiness check:
+  8. Wait a short time (we need the stock manager to start and be available for the storefront readiness check) and then rerun the readiness check:

   -  `curl -i -X GET http://localhost:9080/health/ready`